niklaushirt/ibm-aiops-deployer/README.md

 ## 3.3 🚀 Demo the Solution

-Please use the [Script](/./doc/CP4AIOps%20Live%20Environment%20Sample%20Demo%20Script_NO_CHATOPS.md) to prepare for the demo.
+Please use the [Demo Script](/./doc/CP4AIOps%20Live%20Environment%20Sample%20Demo%20Script_NO_CHATOPS.md) to prepare for the demo.

-Then start the demo with the [Demo Script](/./doc/CP4AIOps%20Live%20Environment%20Sample%20Demo%20Script_NO_CHATOPS.md#3-deliver-the-demo).
+Then start the demo from the same [Demo Script](/./doc/CP4AIOps%20Live%20Environment%20Sample%20Demo%20Script_NO_CHATOPS.md#2-deliver-the-demo).

 </details>
 <div style="page-break-after: always;"></div>